 Criss-crossed with hiking trails and cycleways, this idyllic Solent island provides a Best-of-British escape for energetic travellers.
-Lucy Kehoe hops on her bike
+Lucy Kehoe hops on her bike This article was taken from the May 2020 issue of Food and Travel.

 Start in Ryde, where steeply sloping streets flanked by Love Hearts-coloured terraces form a warren of independent shops and vintage stores.
 The isle frequently tops best cycling destination lists, so leave the car on the mainland and pedal around the excellent network of cycleways.
 Bike rentals can be booked from the town’s TAV Cycles tavcycles.co.uk near the pier.
 Just 8km down the coastal path, St Helens Duver Nature Reserve boasts the island’s best rock-pooling beach, where shallow sea puddles teem with a safari of blennies, gobies and brightly coloured sea anemones.
 A little further, the Shanklin Chine, a deep ravine of water running from the hills down to the beach, is lined with rare plants, wildlife and waterfalls.
 Once a smuggling route, it’s best seen at night, when the jagged foliage is illuminated.
 From Shanklin, join the Red Squirrel Trail, a circular route that cuts across the island, with the chance to spot the area’s most famous furry inhabitants.
 If cycling isn’t your forte, explore on foot.
 Literary types should traipse the Tennyson Trail, a 23km walk snaking between Carisbrooke and the famed Needles rock formation, a trio of chalk stacks rising above the sea.
 Break up the walking with some crabbing, a rite of passage for younger adventurers.
 Many shops stock weighted lines.
 Bait them with bacon, prepare a bucket and reel in the crustaceans from Bembridge Harbour.

 Tucked under St Boniface Down, the health resort of Ventnor was a popular Victorian holiday spot.
-The Royal Hotel royalhoteliow.co.uk is a veteran establishment that wears its grandeur well.
+The Royal Hotel royalhoteliow.co.ukis a veteran establishment that wears its grandeur well.
 Stay in one of 55 elegant rooms, dine under crystal chandeliers and take afternoon tea on the lawn.
-In Yarmouth, 17th-century townhouse The George thegeorge.co.uk is the isle’s best weekend bolthole: think Farrow and Ball-toned panelling, a rickety original staircase and airy sash windows overlooking the harbour.
-Sunny North House northhousecowes.co.uk was one of Cowes’ first boutique offerings, and its oak-smoked kippers at breakfast aren’t to be missed.
-If you’re looking for a leap up from camping, The Shacks theshacks.co.uk offers unique holiday cottages, including a range of glitzy Airstreams, across the island.
+In Yarmouth, 17th-century townhouse The George thegeorge.co.ukis the isle’s best weekend bolthole: think Farrow and Ball-toned panelling, a rickety original staircase and airy sash windows overlooking the harbour.
+Sunny North House northhousecowes.co.ukwas one of Cowes’ first boutique offerings, and its oak-smoked kippers at breakfast aren’t to be missed.
+If you’re looking for a leap up from camping, The Shacks theshacks.co.ukoffers unique holiday cottages, including a range of glitzy Airstreams, across the island.

-If crabbing has whetted your appetite, try Best Dressed Crab thebestdressedcrabintown.co.uk in Bembridge.
+If crabbing has whetted your appetite, try Best Dressed Crab thebestdressedcrabintown.co.ukin Bembridge.
 In Yarmouth, dinner at Michelin-approved The George is a must.
 Executive chef Robert Thompson also has a diminutive fine-dining spot, Thompson’s robertthompson.co.uk which serves up the likes of smoked haddock Scotch eggs and ravioli of local pheasant.
-The Hut thehutcolwell.co.uk – down in Colwell Bay – is the place for bountiful seafood platters, while, over in Gurnard at The Little Gloster thelittlegloster.com chef Ben Cooke plays on his Danish ancestry with a New Nordic slant.
+The Hut thehutcolwell.co.uk – down in Colwell Bay – is the place for bountiful seafood platters, while, over in Gurnard at The Little Gloster thelittlegloster.comchef Ben Cooke plays on his Danish ancestry with a New Nordic slant.
 Pop in for a plate of oysters with a Bloody Mary or linger over a seafood marinière.
 Something pungent dancing on the wind?
 It’s probably the island’s famous garlic.
 Elephant, Wight and Iberian varieties are all on offer at Newchurch’s Garlic Farm thegarlicfarm.co.uk where you can also join a farm tour.

 Recommissioned London tube carriages run on the Island Line, a hop-on, hop-off railway service between Ryde Pier Head and Shanklin (£6.50 for a day ticket). southwesternrailway.com